Jalaj-G/VUMAT-Implementation-in-ABAQUS-Explicit/README.md

 # VUMAT-Implementation-in-ABAQUS-Explicit
-Developed a finite deformation VUMAT in Fortran to implement von-Mises plasticity for an elastic-isotropic hardening material and then validated the results of the code with ABAQUS inbuilt model using Standard test cases
+A finite deformation fortran code is shared in the repository along with files associated with various test cases.
+Zip files are shared due to some uploading issues to ascertain that all files are available to the user.
+Various Standard test cases were considered for validating the code with ABAQUS inbuilt models.
+# Uniaxial Tension

+# Simple Shear

+# Quarter plate with Hole